How is childhood leukemia diagnosed?

 Medical history and physical exam

 During the physical exam, the doctor will focus on any enlarged lymph nodes, areas of bleeding or bruising, or possible signs of infection.
-The eyes, mouth, and skin will likely be looked at carefully, and a nervous system exam may be done.
-The abdomen will be felt for signs of an enlarged spleen or liver.
+The eyes, mouth, and skin will be looked at carefully, and a nervous system exam may be done.
+The abdomen (belly) will be felt for signs of an enlarged spleen or liver.

-Types of tests used to look for leukemia in children
+Tests to look for leukemia in children

 Bone marrow aspiration and biopsy